Applying to the University of Maryland, College Park

 - A minimum grade point average of a 2.5 in all college level coursework is required

 If a student is transferring to UMD and has not completed the above listed Gateway entrance requirements before transferring, the student will not be directly admitted into the CCJS major.
-However, the student can transfer to UMD, complete the Gateway entrance requirements, and then change his/her major to CCJS.
-All LEP guidelines are available online at: https://lep.umd.edu/.
+However, the student can transfer to UMD, complete the Gateway entrance requirements, and then change their major to CCJS.
+All LEP guidelines are available online at the LEP website.

 Pre-Transfer Advising Program

-Perspective students who would like to meet with an advisor regarding transferring to UMD are encouraged to contact the Pre-Transfer Advising Program.
+Prospective students who would like to meet with an advisor regarding transferring to UMD are encouraged to contact the Pre-Transfer Advising Program.
 Pre-Transfer Advising is an office dedicated to providing support for prospective students who would like to transfer from two-year and four-year schools.
-To contact Pre-Transfer Advising, please visit: https://www.pretransferadvising.umd.edu/.
+To contact Pre-Transfer Advising, please visit the Pre-Transfer Advising website.